 Each assignment will be submitted at the beginning of class in double-spaced, 12-point, Times New Roman (or Calibri or Courier New) font.
 Pages must be numbered.
 One staple goes in the upper-left-hand corner.
-You are responsible for photocopying your workshopped stories.
+You are responsible for printing enough copies of your workshopped stories for everyone in the class.
 Failure to follow the formatting directions will result in the loss of a full letter grade of that assignment.
 There is no late delivery (i.e. tardy assignments will receive a 0).
 AVOID last-minute writing.